 \section{Conclusion}

 We have theoretically studied the conductance spectroscopy of normal-metal/$d_{xy}$-wave superconductor junctions with the spin-triplet $p_y$-wave subdominant order at the interface utilizing the quasiclassical Eilenberger formalism.
-We have considered the ballistic junction where the $\delta$-function-type insulating barrier exists at the interface.
+We have considered the ballistic junction, where a $\delta$-function-type insulating barrier exists at the interface.
 The conductance spectra are calculated using the self-consistent pair potentials.

-The calculated conductance spectra have shown that the ZBCP originated from the $d_{xy}$-wave pair potential is not split by the $p_y$-wave subdominant pair potential at the interface in contrast to the $s$-wave subdominant component which is known to split the ZBCP.
-The $p_y$-wave pair potential have nodes at $k_y=0$, which does not affect on the zero-energy states around $k_y=0$.
-The contributions from these channels form the ZBCP in the conductance spectra even in the presence of the $p_y$-wave subdominant pair potential.
+The calculated conductance spectra show that the ZBCP originating from the $d_{xy}$-wave pair potential is not split by the $p_y$-wave subdominant pair potential at the interface, in contrast to the $s$-wave subdominant component, which is known to split the ZBCP.
+The $p_y$-wave pair potential has nodes at $k_y=0$, which does not affect the zero-energy states around $k_y=0$.
+The contributions from these channels form the ZBCP in the conductance spectra, even in the presence of the $p_y$-wave subdominant pair potential.

 In addition, we have studied the effect of the $p_y$-wave subdominant pair potential on the dispersion of the surface states of the $d_{xy}$-wave SC.
-The $p_y$-wave subdominant component changes the zero-energy flat band formed with the Andreev bound states to the V-shaped or inverted V-shaped one depending on the spin subspace.
+The $p_y$-wave subdominant component changes the zero-energy flat band formed with the Andreev bound states to a V-shape or inverted V-shape, depending on the spin subspace.
 The spin-subspace dependence stems from the coexistence of the spin-singlet and spin-triplet pair potentials near the interface.